manaakiwhenua/luis-config-nzlum/README.md

 );
 ```

-This defines a temporary view (limited to one H3 partition) that uses the Central Record of State Land (CRoSL) for the identification of NZDF managed land, but confirmed against actual use as recorded in the District Valuation Roll (DVR) where possible, in order to exclude from the CRoSL set Defence-managed land that is residential, and offer a lower-confidence classification where the DVR indicates that the land is "passive recreational".
+This defines a temporary view (limited to one H3 partition) that uses the Central Record of State Land (CRoSL) for the identification of NZDF managed land, but confirmed against actual use as recorded in the District Valuation Roll (DVR) where possible, in order to exclude from the CRoSL set NZDF-managed land that is residential, and offer a lower-confidence classification where the DVR indicates that the land is "passive recreational".

-Independently of CRoSL, the DVR also has an identiciation of land as being for defence purposes (`actual_property_use = 45`).
+Independently of CRoSL, the DVR also has an identification of land as being for defence purposes (`actual_property_use = 45`).
 But since there is also an `INNER JOIN ` with a subset of LCDB, any land that is _also_ part of a built-up area, urban parkland or transport infrastructure, is _not_ included for consideration.
-For instance, this excludes Ohakea Airbase for consideration as class 1.3.6, as it is not a natural area—whereas the Waiouru arym training area _is_ still included.
+For instance, this excludes Ōhakea Airbase for consideration as class 1.3.6, as it is not a natural area—whereas the Waiouru New Zealand Army training camp _is_ still included.